Motleykm/Portfolio/README.md

 			string password = Console.ReadLine();
 			password = Validation.ValidateString(password)

-Then when the user wants to validate that met the requirements for the password , they would use this validation method
+Then when the user wants to validate that met the requirements for the password, they would use this validation method

 ```c#